Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide-template.md

 #### Authenticating

-Previously in `azure-keyvault` you could create a `KeyVaultClient` by using credentials from `ms-rest-azure`:
+Previously in `azure-keyvault` you could create a `KeyVaultClient` by using credentials from `ms-rest-azure` (up to the version `2.6.0`.
+Higher versions are not supported):

 ```js
 var KeyVault = require('azure-keyvault');